 Sand Sledding versus Sand Boarding

-Riding down sand dunes is similar to sledding or boarding in snow, you can have a lot of fun sledding on a small hill, for boarding you need a larger and steeper hill.
+Riding down sand dunes is similar to sledding or boarding in snow, you can have a lot of fun sledding on a small hill, but for sandboarding, you need a larger and steeper hill.

-The first set of sledable dunes is about a half-mile walk from the parking lot.
-These initial dunes are great for sledding but too short if you are a serious boarder.
-You will need to keep going another half mile to find a decent run for boarding.
+The first set of good, sledable dunes is about a half-mile walk from the parking lot.
+These initial dunes are great for sledding but too short if you are a serious sandboarder.
+You will need to keep going another half mile to find a decent run for sandboarding.

 For people who are not experienced snowboarders, sand sledding will be easier to master than sand boarding, and a lot of fun.
 Sand sledding is not just for small children- the boards go fast, and you can have a ton of fun as an adult, with fewer skills to master, and less chance of injuring yourself.
 Though, to be fair, we saw a few people end up bloody from sandboarding.